FAW Group: History

-First Automobile Works broke ground on its first factory in 1953 (the first year of the first five-year plan), and produced its first product, the Jiefang CA-10 truck (based on the Soviet ZIS-150) in 1956.
+First Automotive Works broke ground on its first factory in 1953 (the first year of the first five-year plan), and produced its first product, the Jiefang CA-10 truck (based on the Soviet ZIS-150) in 1956.

-Soviet Russia lent assistance during these early years providing technical support, tooling, and production machinery.
+Soviet Union lent assistance during these early years providing technical support, tooling, and production machinery.
 Before the first factory opened, 39 Chinese FAW employees traveled to the Stalin Truck Factory for instruction in truck production.
 Operations were conducted under Soviet direction, and the USSR is even credited with choosing Changchun as the location for the first FAW facility.